jsa2/EAST/readme.md

 **Disclaimer**
 ---

-⚠️ This tool is only meant for Security research and pre agreed scanning of Azure environments where heavy restrictions prohibit Azure CLI use in mobile clients
+⚠️ This tool is only meant for Security research and pre agreed scanning of Azure environments where heavy restrictions prohibit Azure CLI use in mobile apps and desktop clients.

 ⚠️ This is not a hack, it bypassess Conditional Access Device requirements only when API's has intentional, or non-intentional gaps which allow accessing Azure management Portal via MFA.